 I look forward to speaking with you!

-Hello, I'm Laurie the new office administrative assistant here at The Nicholls Group.
+Hello, I'm Michelle the new office administrative assistant here at The Nicholls Group.
 I will likely be the first person you see when you visit the office.
 Answering the phones and guiding patients to the appropriate provider is my responsibility.
 I want to ensure patients at The Nicholls Group have peace of mind knowing that their needs are handled in a timely and organized manner.
 Please ask me about confirming your appointments, speaking with your provider or any other important information you may need prior to or after your session.
 You may contact me by phone 480-998-2303 or via e-mail [email protected].

 I look forward to seeing you!